fastoch/SOLID-principles/README.md

 Another great option is to use Extension Methods.
 An extension method allows us to add a method to an existing class without actually having to change the file where our class is defined.

-Provided that you have the **namespace** for your extension **imported**, you can then use the method in the same way you would do
-if that method was part of the original class.
+Provided that you have the **namespace** for your extension **imported**, you can then use the method in the same way you would do if that method was part of the original class.

-The only **downside** of using extension methods is that, unlike the decorator pattern, you can't switch at runtime when this code is used.
+The only **downside** of using extension methods is that, unlike the decorator pattern, you cannot switch at runtime which method is used.

 # Liskov substitution principle